 Ash reshteh is a popular Iranian soup that's simple, easy and very flavorful.
 This vegetarian Persian soup is made with herbs, legumes and caramelized onion, perfect for any day of the year.

 Persian food offers so many delicious dishes that you can try.
 Some of our favorites are Persian eggplant soup, one pot tomato rice and, of course, kotlet (Persian meat patties).
-This delicious and classic Persian herb noodle soup called ash reshteh is an easy Persian soup that everyone loves.
-This is a recipe for all the herbs you have left in the fridge and don't know what to do with.
-It's full of nutrients and amazing flavors.
-It's a family recipe that will find its way into your heart with just one spoonful of happiness!
+This delicious and classic Persian herb noodle soup called ash reshteh is an easy Persian soup that everyone loves and I cannot wait to share my authentic recipe with you.
+It’s full of nutrients and amazing flavors.
+It’s a family recipe that will find its way into your heart with just one spoonful of happiness!

 What is Ash Reshteh?